sporp/MeepleMunchies/CharacterGuide.md

     - Damage: 1
     - Range: 1
 - Heal:
-      - +1 Health
+    - Health: +1
     - Range: 2
 - Special Abilities:
     - +1 melee damage to a Meeple in Water
     - +1 damage to SHOVE into water